As travel picks up across the globe, sorting out insurance is a must for any would-be jet setters.

 If I want to cancel my trip because of COVID-19, should my insurance company cover the costs?

-However, according to independent financial advisors Defaqto, three-quarters of plans in the UK will cover cancellation due to a positive Covid test before travel.
+According to independent financial advisors Defaqto, three-quarters of plans in the UK will cover cancellation due to a positive Covid test before travel.

 If a last minute change in government advice forces you to cancel your holiday, then you may be able to claim.